MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 To use configurations from an earlier version of Marlin, try dropping them into the newer Marlin and building.
 As part of the build process, the `SanityCheck.h` will print helpful error messages explaining what needs to be changed.

-Also a tool like [Winmerge](//winmerge.org/) is usefull to compare the old file to the new one and you can copy over the settings.
+Also a tool like [Winmerge](//winmerge.org/) is useful to compare the old file to the new one and you can copy over the settings.

 ## Compiler Directives